 Hands down, the peony is my all-time favorite flower.
 I used to say that I could not pick a favorite, and there are several flowers that I really love.
-However, peony plants are definitely my favorite, and is in this humble writer’s opinion, the finest of all garden flowers.
+However, peony plants are definitely my favorite, and is in my opinion, the finest of all garden flowers.

 Why I love Peony Plants

 - They are truly beautiful and range in color from white, yellow, pink to deep dark red.